Exploring the boundary of quantum correlations with a time-domain optical processor

 In conclusion, we have derived and observed a highly exotic quantum correlation by exploring the potential of optical interferometry.
-Firstly, by developing the graph-theoretical approach for the study of the GHZ-type paradoxes, we have found a strong GHZ-type contextuality that uses only three contexts--- the least possible number of contexts in theory---to reveal a deterministic contradiction between classical and quantum descriptions of the same underlying correlations.
+Firstly, by developing the graph-theoretical approach for the study of the GHZ-type paradoxes, we have found a strong GHZ-type contextuality whose constituent events can be included in only three contexts---the least possible number of contexts in theory, but still reveal a deterministic contradiction between classical and quantum descriptions of the same underlying correlations.
 When translated into experimentally testable noncontextuality inequality, the argument also gives the largest quantum--classical ratio among all GHZ-type paradoxes.
 Interestingly, the argument was found by examining named graphs with known graph-theoretic constants, instead of using the modern computer-assisted search method\,\cite{Cabello15,zpxu20peres} or being derived from a Bell inequality already with a large quantum violation\,\cite{zhliu23phcp}.
-In fact, with a chromatic number less than four, the exclusivity graph here cannot host any Bell-type experiment.
-Therefore, our result highlights the link between the most exotic quantum correlations and graphs with high degrees of symmetry and may shed new light on the search for other strong forms of quantum correlations.
+In fact, with a vertex clique cover number less than four, the exclusivity graph here cannot host any Bell-type inequalities.
+Our result thus highlights the link between the most exotic quantum correlations and graphs with high degrees of symmetry and may shed light on the search for other strong forms of quantum correlations.

-\add{Secondly, we have exploited a time-multiplexed optical setup to experimentally test the three-context GHZ-type paradox.
+Secondly, we have exploited a time-multiplexed optical setup to reproduce the full probability distribution of the three-context GHZ-type paradox in an analogous system.
 By virtue of the direct sum decomposition of a high-dimensional state into lower-dimensional components and the detection of the full complex amplitude information using the homodyne detection, we dramatically scaled up the dimensionality that the optical interferometry can study and implemented a 37-dimensional prepare-and-measure experiment with a precision high enough to demonstrate contextuality.
 Our result clearly showcased the power of combining the time-bin interferometry and homodyne detection, and it would not be hard to directly apply this method in the study of synthetic dimensions of photons\,\cite{lqyuan18,Weidemann20,Leefmans22} to reveal the rich physics in phase space and more complicated quantum dynamic features in high-dimensional systems.

 Our experimental platform using the time-multiplexing technique is also well-compatible with quantum computing applications.
 The technique was adopted in large-scale entanglement (i.e., cluster state) generation\,\cite{Furusawa13} and Gaussian operations based on measurement-based quantum computing\,\cite{Larsen21}; moreover, non-Gaussian operations can also be implemented with homodyne measurements together with photodetection\,\cite{Sakaguchi23} to obtain universality.
 Another relevant application would be the Gaussian boson sampling\,\cite{Hamilton17} that is a leading approach to quantum computational advantage\,\cite{Xanadu22}.
 When photons from multiple output times are looked at, the convolution ring setup is equivalent to the fully connected interferometer in Reference \cite{Sempere22} and can gain universality by adding another layer of ring\,\cite{Motes14, yhe17,syu23,yonezu23}.
 Compared to the interferometer based on the spatial degree of freedom, the platform here has the advantage of being relatively easy to build, economically friendly, and possessing better scalability.